yhara/dxopal/DEVELOPMENT.md

     $ rake build
     $ rake build_min  # Build and minify

-(If some error is printed by build_min, make sure you have installed uglify-es)
+(If some error is printed by build_min, make sure you have installed terser)

 ## Documents